 We rely upon sales efforts made by or through non-affiliated food brokers to distributors and other customers.
 The loss of, or business disruption at, one or more of these distributors or brokers may harm our business.
 If we were required to obtain additional or alternative distribution and food brokerage agreements or arrangements in the future, we cannot be certain that we will be able to do so on satisfactory terms or in a timely manner.
-Two of our distributors, United Natural Foods and Tree of Life, accounted for approximately 18% and 17%, respectively, of our net sales for the fiscal year ended June 30, 2001 and 17% and 18%, respectively, for the year ended June 30, 2000.
+Two of our distributors, United Natural Foods and Tree of Life, accounted for approximately 17% and 15%, respectively, of our net sales for the fiscal year ended June 30, 2002, and 18% each for the year ended June 30, 2001.
 Our inability to enter into satisfactory brokerage agreements may inhibit our ability to implement our business plan or to establish markets necessary to develop our products successfully.
-Food brokers act as selling agents representing specific brands on a non-exclusive basis under oral or written agreements generally terminable at any time on 30 days notice and receive a percentage of net sales as compensation.
+Food brokers act as selling agents representing specific brands on a non-exclusive basis under oral or written agreements generally terminable at any time on 30 days' notice, and receive a percentage of net sales as compensation.
 Distributors purchase directly for their own account for resale.
 In addition, the success of our business depends, in large part, upon the establishment and maintenance of a strong distribution network.